 The audit opened the team's eyes to the dozens of energy saving opportunities, and Gundersen began a retrocommissioning process.
 Within a year, we improved energy efficiency by 25 percent, resulting in more than $1 million in annual savings.

 During the audit, it was found that the air handlers that blow warm or cool air through the buildings were often running during times when staff and patients weren’t in a building or room.
 The solution—schedule the air handlers to run only when needed.

 Air handler scheduling is similar to what a person would do to their home when they’re getting ready to leave for vacation and set the thermostat so the temperature gets warmer or cooler than usual to save on cooling or heating costs.

 To accomplish this goal, health system staff measured the temperature in each zone of the building, then calculated how long it takes for the zone to cool down or warm up to a set point.
 That way, the temperature is comfortable as staff begin arriving for their day, while saving as much energy as possible.
 The air handler is scheduled to shut off or slow down at the end of the day when staff and patients leave the building.

-The health system completed zone air handler scheduling in three buildings in 2008.
+The health system completed zone air handler scheduling in three buildings.
 In those buildings alone, the zone scheduling led to a more than $78,000 reduction in energy costs and saved more than 1.2 million kW hours a year.